JohnLonginotto/ACGTrie/PREPROCESSORS.md

                                                ACGTTTAACGTTGCA

-We might expect our sorted sequences to be:
+We might expect our sorted sequences/reads to be:

                   ACGT ACGT ACGTT CGT CGTTT CGTTT TTTAA TAACG AACGT ACGTT ACGTT TTGC TGCA

 Note the repitition of some adjacent DNA sequences such as the first two reads.
-Now we COULD pipe these reads directly into ACGTrie, and it would to do **13** insertions in total.
+Now we COULD pipe these reads directly into ACGTrie, and it would do **13** insertions in total.
 However, we could also keep a little running buffer in the preprocessor which stores the fragments and their frequency, and then pass the fragments and their counts to ACGTrie in CSV format.
 For example, if our buffer stored 2 fragments at a time: